Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

   f"- Sleep Schedule Consistency: {analysis_data.get('sleep_consistency_rating', 'moderate').capitalize()}\n"
   ```

-  This would signal to the LLM whether the user’s bed/wake times are regular or irregular, which it can incorporate into its narrative (e.g., *"Your sleep timing is quite irregular; varying bedtimes can affect sleep quality"* if consistency is low).
+  This would signal to the LLM whether the user's bed/wake times are regular or irregular, which it can incorporate into its narrative (e.g., *"Your sleep timing is quite irregular; varying bedtimes can affect sleep quality"* if consistency is low).

 * **Gemini Service Example Changes:**